-Here’s a Blackened Fish Tacos recipe that will make everyone happy at the table.
+Here’s an easy Blackened Fish Tacos recipe that will make everyone happy at the table.
 Tender fish with a spicy flavorful blackened crust, tucked into warm corn tortillas with a seriously scrumptious slaw!
-It’s the jalapeño-cilantro sauce that takes it over the top.

 Blackened fish is a Cajun dish invented in late 1970’s by New Orleans chef Paul Prudhomme when he was head chef at Commander’s Palace.
 His blackening technique was an instant hit in the South and quickly spread in popularity to the rest of the country.